DisnakeDev/disnake/docs/api.rst

             This action type is only available for rules with trigger type :attr:`~AutoModTriggerType.keyword`, and :attr:`~Permissions.moderate_members`
             permissions are required to use it.

+.. class:: AutoModEventType

+    Represents the event type of an auto moderation rule.

+    .. versionadded:: 2.6

+    .. attribute:: message_send

+        The rule will apply to messages sent in the guild.

+.. class:: AutoModTriggerType

+    Represents the trigger type of an auto moderation rule.

+    .. versionadded:: 2.6

+    .. attribute:: keyword

+        The rule will filter messages based on a custom keyword list.

+    .. attribute:: harmful_link

+        The rule will filter messages containing malicious links.

+    .. attribute:: spam

+        The rule will filter messages suspected of being spam.

+    .. attribute:: keyword_preset

+        The rule will filter messages based on predefined lists containing commonly flagged words.

 Async Iterator
 ----------------